skip to content

 It is not currently possible to make an online request for theses still held at the University Library via iDiscover but you can order either:

-• in person in the Manuscripts Reading Room, or
+• in person in the Special Collections Reading Room

 • by phoning 01223 333143

-To purchase a copy for library stock you will need the author's permission.
-You should ask them to write to the Digital Content Unit (signed PDF, fax or handwritten letter) giving their approval.
+To purchase a copy for another institution, you will need to contact the author for permission.
+You should ask them to email CHIL attaching a signed PDF or handwritten letter giving their approval.